CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/manifold/manifold_white_papers/prework_checklist_tuning_validation.md

 - After pre-work, snapshot the manifold + dictionary.
 - Re-run full validation suite after any SSR changes or tuning.
 - Use this checklist as the gate for releasing new manifolds.

+## 7. Glossary (Canonical)

+**constraint surface**
+The manifold itself.
+A state-space structure shaped by SSR dynamics and OuBB interpretability requirements.
+Not a literal geometric model.

+**constraint-energy**
+Metaphor for the strength of attraction or repulsion at a location on the manifold.
+Valleys = low constraint energy (attraction/coherence).
+Peaks = high constraint energy (repulsion/conflict).

+**aligned SSR fields**
+Semantic coherence between fields → leads to valleys (attraction).

+**anti-aligned SSR fields**
+Semantic conflict between fields → leads to peaks (repulsion).

+**projection operator Π**
+Deterministic function that maps manifold coordinates + context to OuBB/RG text using the dictionary and meaning signatures.

+**dictionary (Rosetta Stone)**
+Multi-layer mapping structure that unifies SSR, numeric fields, manifold geometry, and textual meaning.
+Enables full forward and reverse traceability.

+**meaning signature**
+Structured representation of textual qualities (lexical emphasis, syntactic structure, relational phrasing, tone, etc.) used by Π.

+**meaning drift**
+Unintended change in semantic interpretation across runs or steps.
+Detected and fixed via reverse interpretation.

+**fixed-time-step routing**
+Deterministic movement of states through the manifold at regular intervals.

+**stability**
+Consistency of numeric values, manifold structure, routing, and output under equivalent SSR inputs.

+**discriminability**
+Ability of numeric vectors or manifold regions to separate distinct SSR concepts.

+**traceability**
+Ability to map forward (SSR → OuBB) and backward (OuBB → SSR) with full fidelity.

+(Additional terms can be added here as the suite evolves.)

 ---